martincartledge/martincartledge.github.io/concurrency-in-go-channels-mutex-race-conditions.md

 // count: 1
 ```

-Currently, we are immeaditely invoking 5 _Goroutines_ and not telling the Go runtime what to do with them; therefore, they are running, accessing, and updating our `counter` state at random.
+Currently, we are immediately invoking 5 _Goroutines_ and not telling the Go runtime what to do with them; therefore, they are running, accessing, and updating our `counter` state at random.
 There is no way to predict the order of these _Goroutines_.
 There is a way to fix this though!

 The concept of only wanting a single _Goroutine_ to access a piece of state at a time, thus avoiding conflicts is called _Mutual Exclusion_.
 The traditional name for the data structure that shares this methodology is called a _Mutex_